-Auditor Overall Determination: Meets Standard Auditor Discussion 115.232 (a): GEO policy 5.1.2-A states that all contractors and volunteers shall receive training on the agency's policy on zero tolerance for sexual abuse and sexual harassment.
-Guidelines on volunteer training can be found on page 10, section G-1 & 2, and contractor training on page 11, section H-1.
-Mid Valley House does not utilize the services of contractors and does not have any volunteers.
-This standard is not applicable to this facility.
+115.232 (a): GEO policy 5.1.2-A states that all contractors and volunteers shall receive training on the agency's policy on zero tolerance for sexual abuse and sexual harassment.
+Guidelines on volunteer training can be found on page 10, section G-1, and contractor training on page 11, section H-1.
+The facility has two contractors and eight volunteers.
+The Assistant Director, Programs/PCM is responsible for training contractors and volunteers annually.